Kraken VS Bittrex: 2023 Crypto Exchange Comparison

 Out of the two, only Kraken is one of the so-called “Fiat Gateways” platforms, which means that you get the option to trade with US Dollars (USD), Canadian Dollars (CAD), and Euros (EUR).
 Due to banking regulations, they no longer accept Japanese Yen (JPY) payments.

 As far as the range of altcoins goes, Kraken currently supports 26 cryptocurrencies to purchase and has 124 trading pairs.
-Kraken is increasingly popular among seasoned traders because it offers advanced trading options like margin trading, futures, and over-the-counter trading.
+Kraken also offers advanced trading options like margin trading, futures, and over-the-counter trading.

 While Bittrex might not have the option for fiat trading, it compensates with its outstanding number of around two hundred different altcoins at your disposal including popular coins like Bitcoin, Ethereum, Bitcoin Cash, Litecoin, Monero, Ripple, Dash, Zcash, Tether, Eos, Dogecoin, etc.